-Planting & Growing Virginia Creeper will grow to be about 40 feet tall at maturity, with a spread of 24 inches.
+Planting & Growing

+Englemann Ivy will grow to be about 40 feet tall at maturity, with a spread of 24 inches.
 As a climbing vine, it tends to be leggy near the base and should be underplanted with low-growing facer plants.
 It should be planted near a fence, trellis or other landscape structure where it can be trained to grow upwards on it, or allowed to trail off a retaining wall or slope.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.

 This woody vine performs well in both full sun and full shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is native to parts of North America.
+This is a selection of a native North American species.